 The Thirties saw further expansion of both Boots and Raleigh.
 William Hollins & Co, famous for Viyella, built a major factory and head office on Castle Boulevard.
 The former shell filling factory at Chilwell became the army centre for mechanisation and I wrote of this in War on Wheels.
 In the forthcoming war both Raleigh and Boots once again rose to the challenge.

 I worked in Nottingham for many years and would drive in passed the Royal Ordnance Factory to the smell of Pork Farms!
 It was a vibrant place.
+During the Second World War, the factory made some 13,000 guns, 23,500 gun barrels and 60,000 spare parts

 The image is of the Grantham canal meeting the Trent which offered Nottingham outstanding communications